Skip to main content

 M1

-The cancer is any size and might have grown into nearby structures (Any T).
+The main tumor is any size and might have grown into nearby structures (Any T).

-It might or might not have spread to nearby lymph nodes (Any N).
-It has spread to distant sites such as the liver, lung, bone or brain (M1).
+The cancer might or might not have spread to nearby lymph nodes (Any N).
+It has spread to distant parts of the body such as the liver, lung, bone, or brain (M1).

 * The following additional categories are not listed on the table above: